 If the proponent declines to voluntarily elevate the project during the 30-day review period, the party may write to the Minister to request that the project be elevated.
-A project at the Screening stage, or a project for which an Addendum (see section B.5.2) has been prepared, can be elevated to either an Environmental Review within the Environmental Screening Process, or to an individual EA.
-Projects that have undergone an Environmental Review, or for which an Equivalent Review Process Report (see section B.5.1.1) has been prepared can be elevated to an individual EA.
+A project at the Screening stage, or a project for which an Addendum (see section B.5.2) has been prepared, can be elevated to either an Environmental Review within the Environmental Screening Process, or to a comprehensive EA.
+Projects that have undergone an Environmental Review can be elevated to a comprehensive EA.
 A request to elevate a project must be submitted to the Minister and a copy sent to the Director and proponent within the minimum 30-day review period after the Notice of Completion of a Screening Report or Environmental Review Report has been issued.
 Requests received after the 30-day review period will not normally be considered.
-However, requests received after the 30-day review period may be considered if the proponent has failed to ensure proper notification to request that the project be elevated, or may be considered in conjunction with requests received during the 30-day review period.
+However, requests received after the 30-day review period may be considered if the proponent has failed to ensure proper notification of the opportunity to request that the project be elevated, or may be considered in conjunction with requests received during the 30-day review period.
 In most circumstances, requests for the Minister to elevate a project made before the 30-day review period will be considered to be premature.